Sustainable spring break & 4 x cycling routes around Amsterdam!

 No lack of space, but design!

-Guarantees that your road bike isn't in the way of cycling.
+The compact bike wall mount guarantees that your road bike isn't in the way of cycling.
 No stumbling and bumping around the bike in the hallway or lugging out the shed or storage.
 These are barriers which we take away from you, because we are convinced that everyone should be able to jump on their racing bike easily, even in a small apartment in the city.

 5 x routes in and around the city of Amsterdam which you shouldn't miss.